The Truth About 3x Pipeline Coverage—and What to Do Instead

 Consequently, there is a significant risk that everything in the garden may look rosy because there is ample pipeline coverage.
 However, over-reliance on low-quality deals is a surefire way to miss your target.

-4. 3x Pipeline Coverage is a self-fulfilling goal.
+4. 3x Pipeline Coverage Becomes a Self-Fulfilling Goal.

 The result?
 Waterlogging.